 What is more, the rebellion shows the liberals what it means to defund the police halfway, instead of abolishing and outright destroying them.
-If anyone thinks it suffices to undertake a series of small measures and quick fixes, or that they can ref[orm] and preserve the police as a force while simply shrinking it-well, the needlt is what is happening right now in Portland.
+If anyone thinks it suffices to undertake a series of small measures and quick fixes, or that they can re[form] and preserve the police as a force while simply shrinking it-well, the result is what is happening right now in Portland.
 Let that be an example to liberals.
 On the other hand, those who recognize that a change really did occur, and who now seek to stomp it out are typically more aligned with fascist trajectories and politics, since they are typically the same people who feel the need to dream up and defend a sort of immutable, eternal, and transcendental idea of law, order, and white supremacy.
-Whatever deviates from the ideal, this fascist trajectories and seek to annihilate.
+Whatever deviates from the ideal, this fascist side of order will seek to annihilate.
 For this reason, it is compelled to refuse those same reforms that the liberals attempt to push through.
-For instance, this is why Trump is so upset the liberals attempt to push through.
-For instance, this is why Trump is so upset the liberals attempt to represents cannot stand such changes, and seek instead to the represents cannot stand such changes, and seek instead to the soure of military bases.
-The issue itself doesn't actually matter, the liberals attempt to push through.
-For instance, this is why Trump is so upset the liberals attempt to push through.
-For instance, this is why Trump is so upset the liberals attempt to push through.
-For instance, this is why Trump is so upset the liberals attempt to push through.
-For instance, this is why Trump is so upset to about the sort of power here reforms that is event to the sort of power here reformed to the sort of cannot stand and the sort of power here represents cannot stand such changes, and seeks instead to crush and force the vector its tracks.
+For instance, this is why Trump is so upset about changing the names of military bases.
+The issue itself doesn't actually matter, but the sort of power he represents cannot stand such changes, and seeks instead to crush and flatten the event itself in its tracks.